When.com Web Search

 In a medium bowl, beat yolks with sugar and vanilla until smooth and light yellow and very fluffy.
 Fold mascarpone into yolk mixture.
 Set aside.

-8. Japanese kitchen - Wikipedia
+8. List of Japanese dishes - Wikipedia